napatech/dpdk/ntacc_readme.md

                                           struct rte_mempool *mp)
 ```

-### Contiguous memory batching example<a name="batchexam"></a>
+### Contiguous Memory Batching Example<a name="batchexam"></a>
 An example showing how to use contiguous memory batching is placed in the directory:

 `examples/cmbatch`

-A number of command line option can be used to control the number of ports to receive data from and the number of queues per port (receive side scaling).
-The example will setup an IPV4 rte_flow filter in the function `SetupFilter`.
+A number of command line options can be used to control the number of ports to receive data from and the number of queues per port (receive side scaling).
+The example will set up an IPV4 rte_flow filter in the function `SetupFilter`.
 This can either be a catch all IPV4 data filter or by using the `-d` and/or `-i` command line options a source and/or destination IP address can be added to the filter to catch only certain IPV4 addresses.

-The example can either use SW statistics where the received packets are counted in software or HW statistics where  the number of received packets are returned from the adapter.
+The example can either use SW statistics where the received packets are counted in software or HW statistics where  the number of received packets are returned from the SmartNic.

 cmbatch example command line options:
 ```